-I am a Postdoctoral Fellow in Astrophysics at the Space Telescope Science Institute.
+I am a Giacconi Fellow at the Space Telescope Science Institute.
 My research focus is the formation and evolution of galaxies, which I study by performing numerical simulations on supercomputers such as the Odyssey cluster, as well as by analyzing data taken with instruments aboard the Hubble Space Telescope, at the W.M.
 Keck Observatory, and others.
 I am actively involved in predicting what the James Webb Space Telescope might teach us about the origins of galaxy structure.

 I am also involved in a collaboration (The Illustris Project) to create and analyze large-scale simulations of galaxy formation.
 I summarized my perspective on this project in a short post for STScI's research blog An Eye on the Universe: Observing Galaxy Formation in Simulations.
 Part of my contribution was to generate a side-by-side comparison of the Illustris Simulation with the Hubble Space Telescope Ultra Deep Field (XDF data release):